StefanMPopp/StefanMPopp.github.io/_projects/curr_project.md

     matlab thing; pic of plates; video
 </div>

-This study will be important for the translation of results from lab studies into ecological contexts.
+This study will be important for the translation of lab results into ecological contexts.